Search the Graduate POS Manual

 - The entire packet should then be evaluated by your program adviser or major professor and signed if they agree with these transfer course requests

 If you attended a foreign university and wish to transfer credits from that institution, you must translate into English the entirety of any non-English-language syllabus for a requested transfer course.
-Syllabi translations must be submitted to the Graduate Program Staff Assistant along with the rest of the required transfer credit paperwork described in the previous section.
+Syllabi translations must be submitted to the Graduate Program Administrative Assistant along with the rest of the required transfer credit paperwork described in the previous section.
 Translations will then be reviewed for accuracy before the credits themselves are reviewed for transfer.

 1.6.7 Waivers/Substitutions in the POS